dark-wizz/sem7/Engg Ethics/unit 3.md

 ---
 - [ ] list down the major reasons of analysis of risk benefit.
 - [ ] recall the safety lessons from Chernobyl reactor
----
-- [ ] state any three reasons for risk benefit analysis
-- [ ] list down any three techniques for reducing risk describe the worksheet of fmea document
-- [ ] discuss any three safety lessons from the Challenger

 ### Part C
 - [ ] Explain how risk benefit analysis can be utilized to evaluate safety measures in industrial settings.
 Discuss the implications of your findings using the Chernobyl and Bhopal case studies as examples.
 - [ ] Interpret the roles and responsibilities of government regulators in managing safety risks.
 Compare their approaches in the context of the Chernobyl disaster and the Bhopal gas tragedy, highlighting key differences and similarities.
----
-- [ ] illustrate fault-tree analysis with the suitable example
-- [ ] discuss assessment of safety and risk
----
-- [ ] analyse the safety lessons from the three mile Island case study
-- [ ] dissect the factors that cause the Bhopal Gas tragedy